In South Korea, Activists Say Transparency Must Catch Up to Technology

 "People have started to want to make innovation within the government area in the same way that they saw it in other fields," said Jay Yoon, a regional judge and Korea Creative Common's project lead.

 Google has also joined in efforts to open the South Korean government.
 The Google-supported OpenWeb Foundation was created by Korea University professor Park Kyung-sin and Keechang Kim, two advocates with their own free-expression pedigrees.
-Park was recently indicted for provoking the government by posting nude photos of himself online while serving as commissioner of the Korea Communications Standards Commission, which has the authority to delete online content.
+Park was recently indicted on charges of obscenity after posting photos of male genitalia on his blog while he was serving as commissioner of the Korea Communications Standards Commission, which has the authority to delete online content.
 Kim, a University of Chicago Law School graduate, brought net neutrality to national attention in 2006 when the government attempted to mandate all financial transactions be conducted using Internet Explorer, resulting in a 99 percent adoption rate of the browser by Koreans.
 He sued the company authenticating the transactions, arguing that because the requirement was state-sponsored, it was illegal to play favorites among browsers.
 OpenWeb will try to fill in some of the gaps in accountability and lack of support for free speech, fair copyright and patent law.

 "The Internet environment in Korea could have been better and should be improved toward ensuring the openness and the global standards so that the country can benefit from it for users and the industry,” Google said in a statement, explaining its support for OpenWeb.